Ring boy scandal: The scandal

-In response to Mushnick's story, WWF issued a statement that it would "take responsible action regarding any legitimate claims filed through lawful channels"; on March 2, 1992, Joyal, Patterson, and Phillips all resigned their roles in the company.
-At the same time, Mushnick alleged that McMahon had telephoned him and said that Phillips had been initially dismissed in 1988 because he had a "peculiar and unnatural" relationship with the ring boys, had been re-hired several months later if Phillips promised to "steer clear from kids", and that Phillips would not be offered his job back in the light of the scandal.
+In response to Mushnick's story, the WWF issued a statement that it would "take responsible action regarding any legitimate claims filed through lawful channels"; on March 2, 1992, Phillips, Joyal and Patterson all resigned their roles in the company.
+At the same time, Mushnick alleged that McMahon had telephoned him and said that Phillips had been initially dismissed in 1988 because he had a "peculiar and unnatural" relationship with the ring boys, had been re-hired several months later if Phillips promised to "steer clear from kids" and that Phillips would not be offered his job back in the light of the scandal.

 On March 11, The San Diego Union-Tribune published an article that not only mentioned Cole's allegations, but also summarised the ongoing steroid use scandal and allegations by former WWF wrestler Barry Orton and former announcer Murray Hodgson against Joyal and Patterson.
-The story also included allegations by another former ring boy, Chris Loss, who alleged "boys [were] getting propositioned and played with all the time", but that ring boys "put up with it" because WWF generously paid them.
+The story also included allegations by another former ring boy, Chris Loss, who alleged "boys [were] getting propositioned and played with all the time", but that ring boys "put up with it" because the WWF generously paid them.

-On March 13, Cole's attorney Alan Fuchsberg sent a draft copy of a legal complaint to WWF, seeking $3.5 million in restitution.
-Two days later, Cole and Fuchsberg met with Vince McMahon, his wife Linda, and WWF's counsel Jerry McDevitt at Fuchsberg's offices in Manhattan.
-According to Cole in an 1999 interview, he initially offered to settle for approximately $750,000, but eventually acquiesced to a settlement that would see him re-hired by WWF with backpay.
+On March 13, Cole's attorney, Alan Fuchsberg, sent a draft copy of a legal complaint to the WWF, seeking $3.5 million in restitution.
+Two days later, Cole and Fuchsberg met with Vince McMahon, his wife Linda and WWF's counsel Jerry McDevitt at Fuchsberg's offices in Manhattan.
+According to Cole in a 1999 interview, he initially offered to settle for approximately $750,000 but eventually acquiesced to a settlement that would see him re-hired by the WWF with backpay.

-A day later, Vince McMahon appeared for a taping of The Phil Donahue Show, with Hodgson, Orton, former WWF wrestlers Bruno Sammartino and "Superstar" Billy Graham, and wrestling journalist Dave Meltzer also appearing on the panel.
-According to Cole, the McMahons engineered his attendance at the taping so the settlement could be announced, but were unable to do so as host Phil Donahue did not mention him by name.
-During the show, Sammartino and Graham recalled an incident in the late 1970s or early 1980s where a member of the WWF ring crew was caught molesting a boy in the parking lot before a show in Pennsylvania, but faced no disciplinary action.
+One day later, McMahon appeared for a taping of The Phil Donahue Show, with Hodgson, Orton, former WWF wrestlers Bruno Sammartino and "Superstar" Billy Graham, and wrestling journalist Dave Meltzer also appearing on the panel.
+According to Cole, the McMahons engineered his appearance so the settlement could be announced, but were unable to do so as host Phil Donahue did not mention Cole by name.
+During the show, Sammartino and Graham recalled an incident in the late 1970s or early 1980s where a member of the ring crew was caught molesting a boy in the parking lot before a show in Pennsylvania, but faced no disciplinary action.
 Graham also stated that he had witnessed Patterson assaulting a child at a WWF event; he later admitted to making up this claim in an attempt to extort hush money out of the company.

 In the following week's issue of the Wrestling Observer Newsletter, Meltzer recounted his appearance on the show – including a supposed confrontation between Cole and Sammartino and Graham after the taping – and corroborated other aspects of Mushnick's reporting of the scandal.
-Meltzer also stated that the rumours of Joyal's and Phillips's activities dated back to at least the mid-1980s.
+Meltzer also stated that the rumours of Joyal's and Phillips' activities dated back to at least the mid-1980s.